shopsys/shopsys/docs/cookbook/create-basic-grid.md

 ```

 !!! tip
-    It is a good practice to enable [CSRF protection](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)) on this type of actions.
+    It is a good practice to enable [CSRF protection](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)) on this type of action.

 ### 6.3 Add action column to the grid
-We just use `addDeleteActionColumn` in existing `SalesmanGridFactory` with arguments `admin_salesman_delete` as a route  and request parameters (action have to know id of the salesman to delete).
+We just use `addDeleteActionColumn` in the existing `SalesmanGridFactory` with arguments `admin_salesman_delete` as a route and request parameters (the action needs to know the salesman's ID to delete).
-To prevent accidental deletion we can also set a confirmation message.
+To prevent accidental deletion, we can also set a confirmation message.
 ```diff
 // src/Grid/Salesman/SalesmanGridFactory